nl12143ao/HA-MPC-Autopilot/ReadMe.md

 **Spaghetti automation**
 I soon found out that the initial automations in HA quickly end up in a spagethi of triggers, conditions and actions.
 It was rapidly a mix of triggers based on price, solar, SOC, trim solar for negative prices, ...
-Suddenly the solar was trimmed down unnecessary to avoid export, but .. by what, why ?
+Suddenly the solar was trimmed down unnecessary to avoid export, but .. by what, why?
-How to keep track of triggers based on price ahead, solar forecast, net export at low price ?
+How to keep track of triggers based on price ahead, solar forecast, net export at low price?

 **State machine to the resque**
 Back at school we discovered the same for automations using PLC.
 Filling a water tank using a sensor and a valve is clear.